 My suggestion is to serve these Christmas flatbread appetisers accompanied with Lebanese cucumbers, olives, mint, tomatoes and some cured cheese (such as Spanish Manchego, French Comté or Italian Parmesan).

-If you try this delicious vegan appetiser recipe, please let me know, leave a comment and rate it.
+If you try this delicious vegetarian appetiser recipe, please let me know, leave a comment and rate it.
 I would love to know what you come up with.
 Enjoy!

 - 300g (2 ½ cups) Organic plain flour

 - 75ml (2.7 fl oz) Extra virgin olive oil

 - 150ml (5.4 fl oz) Warm water

 - 2 Tablespoons za’atar mix (thyme, sumac, sesame seeds, salt)